Comox, British Columbia: Before arrival of Europeans

 Archaeological evidence suggests there was an active Coast Salish fishing settlement at Comox for at least 4,000 years.
-Due to its gentle climate, fertile soil and abundant sea life, the Lekwiltok conquerors of the area, and of the K'omox people, called the area kw'umuxws (Li'kwala for plentiful), which was eventually anglicized to Komoux and then to Comox.
+Due to its gentle climate, fertile soil and abundant sea life, the Laich-kwil-tach conquerors of the area, and of the Kʼómoks, called the area kw'umuxws (Li'kwala for plentiful), which was eventually anglicized to Komoux and then to Comox.

 At the time of first contact with Europeans, the Pentlatch Nation, who spoke the Island Comox dialect of the Comox Coast Salish language, occupied the shores of present-day Comox Bay (The last speaker of the Island Comox dialect died in 1995).
-Another Island Comox speaking Nation, the K'ómoks, occupied settlements further north along the east coast of Vancouver Island, in the area of present-day Campbell River, including Quadra Island and several other Gulf islands.
+Another Island Comox speaking Nation, the Kʼómoks, occupied settlements further north along the east coast of Vancouver Island, in the area of present-day Campbell River, including Quadra Island and several other Gulf Islands.

 At the fishing village located at present-day Comox, the Pentlatch set out elaborate fishing weirs—nets on tidal flats tied to wooden stakes that would be covered at high tide but uncovered at low tide, allowing trapped fish to be removed.
 These wooden stakes can still be seen at low tide—local archaeologist Nancy Greene has estimated that up to 200,000 wooden stakes remain in the mud flats.
 Several of these wooden stakes were carbon dated, revealing the oldest to be made from a hemlock tree c.750 CE, while the youngest dated from around 1830.
 Some scientists estimate that the weirs could have supported a population of several thousand people.
 The Pentlatch also harvested the abundant shellfish in Comox Bay.
 Centuries of discarded shells resulted in a deep strata of shell fragments along the shoreline of present-day Comox now known as the Great Comox Midden.

-By the 19th century, the K'ómoks had been driven out of their lands by a particularly fierce group of Kwakwaka'wakw, the Lekwiltok, who raided other villages to capture slaves.
-The K'ómoks migrated south to present-day Comox, where they allied with the resident Pentlatch against their common enemy.
+By the 19th century, the Kʼómoks had been driven out of their lands by a particularly fierce group of Kwakwakaʼwakw, the Laich-kwil-tach, who raided other villages to capture slaves.
+The Kʼómoks migrated south to present-day Comox, where they allied with the resident Pentlatch against their common enemy.
 In 1862, a smallpox epidemic swept across Vancouver Island, killing an estimated 30% of First Nations people.
-A census of First Nations in the Comox Valley taken in 1876 revealed that the local First Nations population had dwindled to only 88 K'ómoks and 21 Pentlatch.
+A census of First Nations in the Comox Valley taken in 1876 revealed that the local First Nations population had dwindled to only 88 Kʼómoks and 21 Pentlatch.